The playful branding of Tokyo 2020 ignores a darker truth

 Said argued that stereotypical depictions of the Middle East in European art become closely linked to preconceived notions of the Orient as an exotic and potentially erotic place.
 Orientalism as a style of painting becomes a style of thought and, with the colonial expansion of European empires, a corporate enterprise.

-Although Japan was never colonized – apart from a 10-year period after the second world war – a similar dynamic applied to the Euro-American fascination with images of Japan.
+Although Japan was never colonized–apart from a 10-year period after the second world war–a similar dynamic applied to the Euro-American fascination with images of Japan.
 This was fueled by the craze of Japonisme in the 19th century that influenced artists, composers and novelists.

 Techno-orientalism